 What is CBD Oil?

-Each product carries its own potency of CBD oil, typically ranging anywhere from 15-83 milligrams (mg) per single serving.
+Each product carries a different potency of CBD, typically ranging anywhere from 15-83 milligrams (mg) per single serving.
 CBD oil commonly contains multiple ingredients of the hemp plant to work synergistically (such as terpenes ), causing the “entourage effect”.
-The thought process behind this is that the CBD will be delivered with more properties of the hemp plant, magnifying the therapeutic effect.
+The thought process behind this is that the CBD in combination with other properties of the hemp plant may magnify the therapeutic effect.

 The entourage effect is the process of including as many of the cannabinoids found in hemp plants as possible in CBD oil.
 By working synergistically, these compounds are supposed to increase the benefits of CBD oil.

-CBD at a molecular level may have a higher medicinal impact when including other properties of the hemp plant.
+At a molecular level, CBD may have a higher medicinal impact when including other properties of the hemp plant.
 However, we cannot make specific claims or state that CBD has any medical benefits from CBD products.